H. Jost Reinhold received his BS/MS degree in Industrial Engineering (Ingegneria Gestionale) from the Politecnico di Milano, Italy.

 From 2005 he has been assisting prof. G. Arbia with the courses of Elementi di Statistica (2nd year of the Bachelor in Communication Sciences), Data Analysis (2nd year of the Masters in Marketing, Corporate Communication, Management), and Metodi Quantitativi (1st year of the Masters in Public Management and Policy and, formerly, Media Management).

 For over five years he has been teaching the Statistics Tutorial offered to master students with little of no previous exposure to quantitative methods.

 His focus, with regard to teaching, is on how technology can help students achieve the desired learning goals.
 The Elementi di Statistica course is one of the first courses offered in Italian that consistently utilized the MyMathLab online platform.

 From 2008 to 2017 he helped and advised countless bachelor, master, and PhD students, with regard to the use of data science methods in their theses, field projects, dissertations, research projects.

 Recent (2016): Irene Bellora (Overview of Data Science Methods), Micol Dardani (Analysis of Quality of Life in Italian Provinces), Chantal Zengaffinen (within the project on the relocation of public access defibrillators).

-Current (2017): Giorgio Bignami (Data-Based Determinants of Suicide Rates across Countries), Carola Garré (Analysis of Swimming and Running Performances of Men and Women across the past 100 Years), Selim Süglün (Analysis of Police Interventions on Highways).
+Recent (2017): Giorgio Bignami (Data-Based Determinants of Suicide Rates across Countries), Carola Garré (Analysis of Swimming and Running Performances of Men and Women over the past 100 Years), Selim Süglün (Analysis of Police Interventions on Swiss Roads).

 He is currently a PhD candidate in Data Science, with research interests in various fields (see publications).